Ducted vs Split Systems

 Need to Service Your Air Conditioning?
 Contact Air Conditioning Doctor Today!

 South Australian winter is one of the most power-heavy times of the year.
 Most of us turn to our heaters and reverse cycle air conditioners to stay comfortable during the colder months.
-It’s a good idea to have your system serviced before the cold sets in to make sure everything is clean and running properly.
+It’s a good idea to have your ducted gas heating or ducted reverse cycle air conditioner serviced before the cold sets in to make sure everything is clean and running properly.
 Regular servicing by the Air Conditioning Doctor team can keep your family warm and make sure there are no surprises when your power bill comes!
 Get in touch with us today to find out more about our services or to make an appointment.